OpenSLO/OpenSLO/README.md

     target: numeric [0.0, 1.0) # budget target for given objective of the SLO
     timeSliceTarget: numeric (0.0, 1.0] # required only when budgetingMethod is set to TimeSlices
     timeSliceWindow: number | duration-shorthand # required only when budgetingMethod is set to TimeSlices
-    # ratioMetrics {good, total} or {bad, total} should be defined only if thresholdMetric is not set.
-    # ratioMetrics good or bad and total have to contain the same source type configuration (for example for prometheus).
-    ratioMetrics:
-        counter: true | false # true if the metric is a monotonically increasing counter,
-        # or false, if it is a single number that can arbitrarily go up or down
-        good: # the numerator
-          source: string # data source for the "good" numerator
-          queryType: string # a name for the type of query to run on the data source
-          query: string # the query to run to return the numerator
-          metadata: # optional, allows data source specific details to be passed
-        bad: # the numerator, required when "good" is not set
-          source: string # data source for the "bad" numerator
-          queryType: string # a name for the type of query to run on the data source
-          query: string # the query to run to return the numerator
-          metadata: # optional, allows data source specific details to be passed
-        total: # the denominator
-          source: string # data source for the "total" denominator
-          queryType: string # a name for the type of query to run on the data source
-          query: string # the query to run to return the denominator
-          metadata: # optional, allows data source specific details to be passed
 ```

 Example: